 January 11 – February 16, 2019

-The Measured Space exhibition features the works of Brian Caponi, Shawn Murrey, and Thomas Schmidt.
+Join us for a gallery talk for the Measured Space exhibition.
+Brian Caponi, Shawn Murrey, and Thomas Schmidt will speak about the exhibition.
 The work developed for the exhibition draws on the Scarab Club as both source and site.
 Working through diverse materials and processes the exhibition, at its core, seeks to distill and recalibrate a focus on the body in space.

 An image from a 1928 exhibition held in the Scarab Club Gallery space was utilized as a particular moment the artists reinterpreted and dislodged as source.
 The original exhibition layout and a range of objects from the photograph become potent abstracted instances and studies, reimagined through both digital and analog fabrication processes.

 Measured Space seeks to pull out this specific historical reference point, placed alongside other idiosyncratic approaches on the mediation of site and material, as marker for conceptual and physical embodiments of time.

 Brian Caponi received his BFA in Sculpture from Grand Valley State University in 2007, and went on to earn his MFA in Ceramics from The New York State College of Ceramics at Alfred University in 2013.
 After graduate school, Brian traveled to South Korea, China, and India or various residencies, teaching appointments, and international symposiums.
 His work has been shown throughout the states and internationally, most recently at the National Museum of Slovenia, Simone DeSousa Gallery, Grottaglie Convento Italy, San Angelo Museum of Fine Art, American Museum of Ceramic Art, Janice Charach Gallery, and The Archie Bray Foundation.
 He is Chair of the Ceramics Department at the Royal Oak Campus of Oakland Community College, and has studios in Pontiac, Michigan and Jingdezhen, China.